 This advisory overrides other risk levels on this page, with the exception of any risk levels for countries or regions where we advise to avoid all travel.

 Ecuador - Exercise a high degree of caution

-Exercise a high degree of caution in Ecuador due to high levels of crime and a high risk of natural disasters.
+Exercise a high degree of caution in Ecuador due to high levels of crime.

 Safety and security